Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

       - Sales, Profit, and Quantity were changed to numeric formats so they could be added up and calculated properly.

  - Text Standardization
-      - Extra spaces were removed from text entries, and names in the Region, Category, and Sub-Category columns were cleaned up so they matched consistently.
+      - Extra spaces were removed from text entries, and names in the Region, Category, and Sub Category columns were cleaned up so they matched consistently.

-### Calculated Columns
- - Total Sales
-      - Calculation: Quantity \times Sales
-      - Meaning: Calculates the sales value associated with the quantity sold.

- - Profit Margin
-      - Calculation: Profit \div Sales
-      - Meaning: Shows the percentage of sales that is retained as profit.

- - Shipping Lag
-      - Calculation: Ship Date - Order Date
-      - Meaning: Measures the number of days between when an order was placed and when it was shipped.

- - Sales Category
-      - Calculation: Categorizes orders into High, Medium, and Low spending tiers.
-      - Meaning: Groups orders according to their sales value to make it easier to identify different spending levels.

- - Total Sales Measure
-      - Calculation: Sum of all Sales
-      - Meaning: Shows the total sales generated across the dataset.

- - Total Profit Measure
-      - Calculation: Sum of all Profit
-      - Meaning: Shows the total profit generated across the dataset.

- - Average Order Value (AOV) Measure
-      - Calculation: Total Sales \div Number of Distinct Orders
-      - Meaning: Shows the average amount spent per order.

- - Distinct Customer Count
-      - Calculation: Count of unique Customer IDs
-      - Meaning: Shows the total number of individual customers who placed orders, counting each customer only once.

- - Sales per Customer
-      - Calculation: Iterator calculation to determine spending per customer.
-      - Meaning: Measures the amount of sales generated per customer and helps identify customer spending patterns.

- - Product Ranking
-      - Calculation: Ranking formula for products within each category.
-      - Meaning: Ranks products according to their sales performance within their respective categories, helping identify top-performing products.

- - Time Intelligence Measures
-      - Calculation: Includes Year-to-Date (YTD) and Year over Year (YoY) Growth calculations.
-      - Meaning: Used to analyze sales performance over time, including cumulative sales during the year and changes in sales from one month to the next.

 ### Key Insights and Visuals

  - Product and Category Performance

  - Sub-Category Sales
       - Technology brought in the highest total sales at $4.7M, followed by Furniture at $4.1M, and Office Supplies at $3.8M.

  - Top-Selling Products
       - Apple Smartphones were the top-selling individual product at $87K in sales, followed by Cisco Smartphones at $76K.

  - Profit Margin Contrast
       - Office Supplies had the highest profit margin at 5.86%, followed by Technology at 4.97%, and Furniture at 0.87%.
 This shows that a category with high sales doesn't always mean it keeps the most profit per dollar sold.

  - Regional Sales Distribution
       - Regional Breakdown
       - The Central region generated $2.8M in sales, performing nearly double the South region ($1.6M), North region ($1.2M), and Oceania region ($1.1M).
 Central serves as the strongest performance standard.

  - Sales Trends (2011–2014)
       - All three product categories grew steadily every single year from 2011 to 2014.
 Technology stayed in the lead and widened its sales gap over Furniture and Office Supplies by the end of 2014.